 Nutritional health starts with a balance between vitamin deficiency and excess.
 With aisles full of supplements and vitamin-enriched food, it seems easy to get your daily requirement.
-However, its important to know what happens if you consume too much.
-Therefore, learning about the causes of vitamin malnutrition and toxicity can help you avoid an unfortunate fate.
+However, it is also important to know what happens if you consume too much.
+Therefore, learning about the causes of vitamin malnutrition and toxicity can help you avoid severe health issues.

 - Vitamin A:

 The maximum recommended amount of vitamin A for an adult is 10,000 IU/day.
 If you’re pregnant or have liver disease, exceeding this limit can result in nausea and improper fetal development, respectively.
 Also, the chronic ingestion of antibiotics and laxatives will hinder your body’s absorption of vitamin A.